mavlink/mavlink-devguide/en/protocol/camera_def.md

 ### Localization

-If you would like for the strings shown to the user to be localized, you can add the `localization` element.
-If found, the GCS will use to replace all `description` and options `name` values found in the file with he strings defined here.
+The `localization` element is used for defining localized strings for display to users.
+If found, the GCS will use to replace all `description` and options `name` values found in the file with the strings defined here.
 Here is an example for German localization (de_DE):

 ```XML
     <localization>